Panthers vs Saints: Odds for Week 10

 Key Takeaways:

-• 📅 The Carolina Panthers play the New Orleans Saints in Week 10 and Week 15.
+• 📅 The Carolina Panthers host the New Orleans Saints in Week 10.

 • 🏈 The Panthers went 1-1 against the Saints in 2024

-• ⭐ Carolina is a 4.5-point favorite in the Week 10 matchup.
+• ⭐ Carolina is a 5.5-point favorite in the matchup.

-The Carolina Panthers will host the Saints on November 9 for their first meeting of the season.
-Carolina and New Orleans finished at the bottom of the NFC South last season with a 5-12 record.
-Despite their records, the rivalry aspect and the fight for pride can make these matchups intense and competitive.
+The Carolina Panthers will host the New Orleans Saints on November 9 for their first meeting of the season.
+Both teams finished at the bottom of the NFC South last year with identical 5–12 records.
+New Orleans remains at the bottom with a 1–8 record, while the Panthers sit in second at 5–4.

 Panthers vs Saints is headlined by Bryce Young